-The clinical testing of experimental treatments or drugs is generally done in three phases with different purposes.
+The clinical testing of experimental treatments or drugs is generally done in three phases, each with different purposes.
 The early phases focus on testing safety in a small number of study subjects.
-Later phases are conducted to further test safety and also test potential benefits.
+Later phases are conducted to further test safety and also test efficacy.
 Each successive phase generally involves a larger number of people.

 Why participate in a clinical trial?

 Participants in clinical trials may help others by contributing to medical research.